Saving for Retirement Early Can Pay Off

 1. The earlier you start saving, the better.

 Even if you feel like you don’t have a dollar to spare, increasing your contributions to your retirement plan can dramatically help your savings over time.
-In fact, 42% of people ages 25–34 have estimated how much money they would need in retirement.1 If your company offers an employer match in an employee 401(k) or an employee 403(b) retirement plan, take advantage of it.
+If your company offers an employer match in an employee 401(k) or an employee 403(b) retirement plan, take advantage of it.
 Raises or bonuses can also mean more money to add to your retirement savings.

 2. Your money can grow over time.

 The earlier you start saving, the less you’ll need to contribute over time.
-An example: A 25-year-old with no retirement savings who earns $35,000 and contributes six percent into an employee retirement plan at work could have $335,469 at age 65, assuming a six-percent annual rate of return.
-(And that doesn’t include raises, increased contributions or possible employer matching contributions.)
-If that same person waits until age 35 to begin saving, the same contributions will only grow to $171,370.2 That essentially means that your retirement plan savings may be half of what they could be if you started at age 35 as opposed to age 25!
+Consider the following example.
+A 25-year-old with no retirement savings who earns $35,000 and contributes 6% into an employee retirement plan at work could have $335,469 by age 65, assuming a 6% annual rate of return.
+And that doesn’t include raises, increased contributions or possible employer matching contributions.
+If that same person waits until age 35 to begin saving, the same contributions will only grow to $171,370.* That essentially means that your retirement plan savings may be half of what they could be if you started saving at age 35 as opposed to age 25!

 3. You can save for retirement while paying down debt.